Ushwe Sing

-Bir Bahadur Ushwe Sing is a Bangladesh Awami League politician.
+Bir Bahadur Ushwe Sing is an Awami League politician.
 He is from Bandarban district and was elected as a member of parliament from Bandarban constituency for the 7th time in the 12th parliamentary election.
 He served as the minister of Chittagong Hill Tracts affairs from 2019 to 2024 and State Minister from 2014 to 2019.
+Following the fall of the Awami League government after the July uprising in 2024 and the dissolution of parliament by President Mohammad Shahabuddin, he lost his parliamentary seat.